microsoft/MixedReality-GraphicsTools-Unity/com.microsoft.mrtk.graphicstools.unity/Editor/Experimental/AmbientOcclusion/README.md

 ### How can I toggle this effect on and off?

 - Uncheck `Vertex ambient occlusion` in the material, this is the fastest way.
 It ignores the data, but still sends it to the GPU.

+### Why do my upgraded material's textures look weird?

+- They may have come from GLTF/GLB - try setting standad-shader.tiling.y to -1